LionKimbro/lions_internet_office/README.md

 ## How It Is Intended to Work (Immediately)

 1. Hang out in Lion's Internet Office.
-   * preferably "#programming," or a related channel
+   * preferably `#programming`, or a related channel
 2. Ask for commit access to this repository.
-   * note: _I'm not sure how to give people commit access just yet, so I'll figure it out as we go._
+   * Make sure to tell me your github username.
    * Or fork the repository and issue a pull request.
 3. Check out the repository, add files to the appropriate locations, commit, and push.
    * Or use github's already-present always-present in-browser "add a file" capabilities.

-When you want to talk about an article that's in here, post comments in a sub-thread of the #programming channel (or whatever channel you find appropriate.)
+When you want to talk about an article that's in here, post comments in a sub-thread of the `#programming` channel (or whatever channel you find appropriate.)

 To be clear:  Discussion, commenting, and so on -- are intended for Discord, and not in the published articles.